pschool-in/curriculum/content/grammar/new-topics/clause.md

 I asked the question *that no one else wanted to ask*.
 Ravi eats carrots *when he wants to have a snack*.
 *If you want to be my friend* you will tell me the truth.
-*If the dress is on sale* she will buy it.
 ```

 ```